jmc2082/simple-aws-sam-api/ABOUT_THIS_PROJECT.md

-# SIMPLE AWS SAM API - EMAIL ADDRESS SUBSCRIPTION API
+# SIMPLE AWS SAM / SAM CLI API - EMAIL ADDRESS SUBSCRIPTION API

 ### DETAILS
 * This is an example proof of concept project that I am working on in order to show how it is possible to